VictoriaMetrics/victorialogs-datasource/README.md

 1. Run `git push origin v1.xx.y` to push the tag created `v1.xx.y` at step 2 to public GitHub repository
 1. Go to <https://github.com/VictoriaMetrics/victorialogs-datasource/releases> and verify that draft release with the name `TAG` has been created and this release contains all the needed binaries and checksums.
 1. Remove the `draft` checkbox for the `TAG` release and manually publish it.

+## Notes

+In the `plugin.json` file of our plugin, the `metrics` field is set to `true`.
+This is not to support metric queries in the classical sense but to ensure our plugin can be selected in the Grafana panel editor.

+For more information on the fields in `plugin.json`, please refer to the [Grafana documentation](https://grafana.com/developers/plugin-tools/reference-plugin-json#properties).

 ## License